Best Drip Irrigation Kits for Apartment Balconies

 Kit includes:

-Best for: Balconies with a working outdoor spigot, 4-8 container collection, renters who want professional results without permanent installation.
+Best for: Balconies with a working outdoor spigot, up to 10 container collection, renters who want professional results without permanent installation.

 Limitations: Requires faucet access.
 If your apartment balcony lacks a spigot, skip to the no-faucet section below.